tliron/puccini/documentation/floria.md

 Central is the `$_apply` function, which applies a sequence of *coercion* expressions (which also, as a side effect, act as validators) to the familiar TOSCA `$value`.

-The most important coercion function is `$_schema`, which coerces any value to adhere to a schema structure.
-This schema contains all the TOSCA data type information: primitive type validation, required properties, default values, key and entry schema for collections, special types (timestamp, version, and scalar—which has its own special schema), and of course arbitrary function calls via the user-defined `validation` keyname.
+The most important coercion function is `$_schema`, which coerces any value to adhere to a schema descriptor.
+This descriptor contains all the TOSCA data type information: primitive type validation, required properties, default values, key and entry schema for collections, special types (timestamp, version, and scalar—which has its own special schema), and of course arbitrary function calls via the user-defined `validation` keyname.
 All of these can be nested, too, for lists, maps, and "structs" (data types with `properties`).

 Note that for TOSCA parameters the `type` keyname is optional.
 In other words, they can be untyped, which simply means that they will not use the `$_schema` function.
 (They might still have `validation`, though; see below.)

-This schema structure ends up having a non-trivial design because, unlike system programming languages, TOSCA allows for recursive data types.
-For example, a data type deriving from a TOSCA `list` can have an `entry_schema` which is of the same type.
-If we were to naively nest these two schema structures we would hit infinite recursion, so instead Puccini's schema structure is organized as a collection of indexed schemas, such that any schema can refer to another schema by a numerical index.
+The schema descriptor ends up having a non-trivial design because, unlike system programming languages, TOSCA allows for recursive data types.
+For example, a struct data type can have a field which is of the same type.
+If we were to naively nest these two schema descriptors we would hit infinite recursion, so instead Puccini's schema descriptor is organized as a list of descriptors, such that any descriptor can refer to another descriptor by a numerical index.
 This moves the application of nesting to runtime, where the bounds of recursion are limited by the (finite) size of the value itself.

 Note that because the TOSCA `validation` keyname expects a boolean expression, it must be turned into a coercion expression in order to be used in `$_apply`.
 We do this by wrapping it in an `$_assert` function, which simply raises an error if the expression does not evaluate to true.